Prephouse/web/README.md

 ## Internalization

-You should place any translatable strings in the appropriate locale within the [translations](./src/strings/translations) directory.
-Then, you can use the [react-intl][react-intl] library in the code to retrieve the translated strings for the current user locale.
+Place any translatable strings in the appropriate locale within the [translations](./src/strings/translations) directory.
+Then, use the [react-intl][react-intl] library in the code to retrieve the translated strings for the current user locale.

 The strings should be formatted as [ICU messages][icu-message].
 Take extra pre-caution for strings that may be pluralized.